scitran/client/Client-scripts.md

-Useful scripts, say for listing labels and names and so forth on returned cell arrays (stGetProjects(projects,'labels')).
+Useful scripts, say for listing labels and names and so forth on returned cell arrays

+(stGetProjects(projects,'labels')).

+svip* examples